mamonraab/violance-detection-in-video-with-pytroch/README.md

 3. Convolution-long short-term memory (ConvLstm)   it extends the LSTM model to have a convolutional structure in both input-to-state and state-to-state transitions.
 ConvLSTM can capture spatiotemporal correlations consistently.

-Since we have a small dataset our  best choice is to use a pre-trained CNN with  LSTM  putting that in mind  the  2d CNN can read a 3d input only (C, H, W) and we have a 4d data which is (frames, c , h , w )  so we need to work around this by doing what Keras call it  ( time-distributed warper )
+Since we have a small dataset our  best choice is to use a pre-trained CNN with  LSTM  putting that in mind  the  2d CNN can read a 3d input only (C, H, W) and we have a 4d data which is (frames, C, H, W )  so we need to work around this by doing what Keras call it  ( time-distributed warper )

 so what we will learn can be summarized as follows :
 1. bulding custom video data set loader in pytorch